 Jeremiah 2:2 - Go and cry in the hearing of Jerusalem, saying, 'Thus says the LORD: "I remember you, the kindness of your youth, the love of your betrothal, when you went after Me in the wilderness, in a land not sown."'

 Sacrificial love generally tends to fade as routine sets in for married couples.
 In many cases, life becomes busy.
 Couples begin to take each other for granted if they lose their devotion and affection for one another.
 When sacrificial love loses its vitality too much, it can turn a gratifying experience into a chore, which can devastate a relationship.
 This is because sacrificial love generally builds the natural love of affection ("phileo" in the Greek).
 In other words, purposefully giving attention and care to a relationship will usually foster natural affection.

 Likewise, a lack of sacrificial love toward God usually results in diminished affection toward God.
-In the case of Israel, their hearts eventually turned completely away from the Lord, as they fell into idolatry.
-God considered this adultery, with regard to their relationship with Him:
+In the case of Israel, their hearts eventually turned completely away from the Lord as they fell into idolatry, and He considered this as adultery: